will-moore/omero-mapr/README.rst

 * "ns":
     The Namespace that must be used when creating new Map Annotations associated with this OMERO.mapr entry.
 The prefix "openmicroscopy.org/mapr" is optional, just simply "gene" would also be acceptable.
 * "wildcard":
-    Makes all possible values visible in the search function, without needing to type anything in the search field.
+    If true, all the values for this key will be automatically loaded in the left panel of the webclient, without the user needing to type anything in the search field.
+This is useful if the number of possible values is not too high, such as in the mid to low hundreds, so that the user can easily browse the list.
+The IDR `Phenotype search <https://idr.openmicroscopy.org/mapr/phenotype/?experimenter=-1>`_ serves as an example for this behaviour.
 * "case_sensitive":
     Enables you to check the box for "Match case" in the search function.
 * "label":
     Sets the label for a set of Map Annotations with the same Namespace.

+In general, the IDR config (`here <https://github.com/IDR/deployment/blob/master/ansible/group_vars/omero-hosts.yml>`_ as a yaml representation) serves as a great example containing an extensive ``omero.web.mapr.config``.